British Columbia K-class ferry: MV Klatawa

 Both Kulleet and Klatawa were owned and operated by Metro Vancouver's Transportation Authority, TransLink, and they ran the Albion–Fort Langley route on the Fraser River, between the Maple Ridge suburb of Albion south to McMillan Island in Fort Langley.
 On July 31, 2009, the Albion Ferry was shut down after the opening of the Golden Ears Bridge.
 The ferry had connected Maple Ridge and Langley via the Fraser River since 1957.
 Kulleet and Klatawa had been put into service in the 1980s.

 The two Albion ferries were sold for $400,000 – less than half of the original asking price of $1.1 million.
 TransLink said in a news release on December 30, 2011, that MV Kulleet and MV Klatawa have been bought by Tidal Towing, a B.C.-based company.
 Both ships have since been bought and renamed by Diversified Marine of Halfmoon Bay.
 Klatawa has been renamed to Marena Mac and Kulleet to Nelson Mac.

-Both ships' names are of native origin, with Klatawa being the verb 'to go' in Chinook Jargon and Kulleet referring to Kulleet Bay, which literally means 'Bay Bay' as Kulleet means 'bay' Island Halkomelem.
+Both ships' names are of native origin, with Klatawa being the verb 'to go' in Chinook Jargon and Kulleet referring to Kulleet Bay, which literally means 'Bay Bay' as Kulleet means 'bay' in Island Halkomelem.